 • ‘Ehéngmay and the Raven: The story of a Native American girl who sets out to discover the meaning of her name.
 Orange County Historical Commission, Orange County, CA, 2017, author.

-• Geology, Stratigraphy and Paleontology of the Santa Ana Mountains, Geological Society of America, 2016, co-author.
+• Geology, Stratigraphy and Paleontology of the Santa Ana Mountains, GSA, 2016, co-author.

 • Images of Aviation: Catalina By Air, Arcadia Publishing, San Francisco, CA, 2008, author.